Copyright © 2007-2010 DogStar Kennel

 CITY SLED DOGS

 I served on many committees with the Gateway Sled Dog Club and was a member for years.
 Deron and I even met through the club.
-He too lived in the city.
+He too lived in the county.
 He had bought a Malamute for Christmas one year and took it to a PetCo that coincidentally a friend of mine worked at and told him about the club.

 The first time that Deron came to a GSD club meeting it had snowed and group of us were going to run dogs after the meeting.
-He came along, took a ride and was hooked.
+He came along, took a ride and was hooked on the sport.
 Before long Deron had moved to the country (still in MO) and had a sled dog kennel.
 He started with Alaskan Huskies and soon decided that Seppala line AKC Siberian Huskies were more his "cup of tea".
 Deron is a dare devil and soon, and I mean right away, was driving large teams of dogs mid-distances.

 TRAINING YOUR DOG TO PULL